fire-wally/firewallydotnet-hugo/content/post/mastodon-client-accessibility-comparison.md

 1. Voiceover won't read image descriptions
 2. Image descriptions work, but usernames are never read with toots.
 3. Image descriptions work, but I can't get VoiceOver to read entire toots
+5. Toot! does not animate GIFs on the timeline view

 ## Description of Features Tested